 Of course, whiting fillets are also very versatile – meaning restaurants and takeaway outlets can get creative in how they are served.
 For example, small whiting can be deep fried whole and served with various salads and flavourings such as basil, parsley and tarragon.

-If you would like more information about which particular Frymaster deep fryer would add value to your kitchen, get in touch with the team at Comcater today.
+If you would like more information about which particular deep fryer would add value to your kitchen, get in touch with the team at Comcater today or fill in our form.